tfxor/terrahub/README.md

 > NOTE: [TerraHub CLI](https://www.npmjs.com/package/terrahub) doesn't magically
-collect your data and upload to [TerraHub API](https://www.terrahub.io), which is visualized in [TerraHub Console](https://console.terrahub.io).
+collect your data and upload to [TerraHub API](https://www.terrahub.io), which is further visualized in [TerraHub Console](https://console.terrahub.io).
-In order to do that, please sign up for a free account at [console.terrahub.io](https://console.terrahub.io) and navigate to [Settings](https://console.terrahub.io/settings) to copy TerraHub token.
+In order to do that, please sign up for a free account at [console.terrahub.io](https://console.terrahub.io) and navigate to [Settings](https://console.terrahub.io/settings) page to copy TerraHub Token.
 Next, you can setup `THUB_TOKEN` environmental variable or update `token` value in `$HOME/.terrahub/.terrahub.json` global config file.